shumez/cahier/190630_MasseNicolasY_2019.md

 [![Figure.2][fig02]][fig02]

-Neuronal and synaptic mnemonic encoding for the delayed match-to-sample task.
+<small>Neuronal and synaptic mnemonic encoding for the delayed match-to-sample task.
 (A) In the delayed match-to-sample (DMS) task, a 500 ms fixation period was followed by a 500 ms sample stimulus, which is represented as a coherent random dot motion pattern which could move in one of eight directions.
 This was followed by a 1000 ms delay period and finally a 500 ms test stimulus, which was also represented as motion in one of eight directions.
 The network was trained to indicate whether the motion directions of the sample and test stimuli matched.
 (B) The time course of the sample direction decoding accuracy, calculated using neuronal activity (green curves) or synaptic efficacy (magenta curves) are shown for all twenty networks that successfully solved the DMS task.
 The dashed vertical lines, from left to right, indicate the sample onset, offset, and end of the delay period.
 (C) Scatter plot showing the neuronal decoding accuracy measured at the end of the delay (x-axis) versus the behavioral accuracy (y-axis) for all 20 networks trained on this task (blue circles), the behavioral accuracy for the same 20 networks after neuronal activity was shuffled right before test onset (red circles) or synaptic efficacies were shuffled right before test onset (cyan circles).
 Thus, for each blue circle, there is a corresponding red and cyan circle with matching neuronal decoding accuracy.
-The dashed vertical line indicates chance level decoding accuracy.
+The dashed vertical line indicates chance level decoding accuracy.</small>

-###
+####

 To measure how information was maintained, we linearly decoded the sample direction using support vector machines (SVM) that were trained and tested at 10 ms intervals, from 1) the population activity of the 100 recurrent neurons, and from 2) the 100 unique synaptic efficacy values dynamically modulated by STP.
 Classifiers were individually trained and tested at each 10 ms time step.
 If during the delay period we could decode sample direction from the synaptic efficacies, but not neuronal activity, it would indicate that STP allows for activity-silent maintenance of information.